A deep dive into GameFi platforms

 For instance, you need three Axies to play Axie Infinity which can be purchased from the Axie Marketplace with Wrap ETH (WETH) tokens.
 Thus, it is important that you have these tokens in your Ronin Wallet to make in-game purchases.

 GameFi has roots that go back to the inception of cryptocurrency but it is only now that it is beginning to appeal to the mainstream audience.
-Axie Infinity is one of GameFi’s most successful examples.
+Axie Infinity is one of the most successful examples of GameFi platforms.
 In August 2021, Axie Infinity became the first blockchain game to cross $1 billion in token sales.
 According to activeplayers.io, Axie Infinity hosted an average of 2,670,416 players per day in the month of April, 2022.
 Its massive success clearly points at GameFi’s growing global appeal.

-With the global gaming community embracing GameFi, it will likely claim a much larger share of the $175 billion video games market in the future than its current market capitalization pegged at US $55.38 billion (as per data published on crypto.com).
+With the global gaming community embracing GameFi platforms, it will likely claim a much larger share of the $175 billion video games market in the future than its current market capitalization pegged at US $55.38 billion (as per data published on crypto.com).

 If you are looking to build a GameFi app having immersive gaming elements and robust DeFi functionalities, then LeewayHertz is the best development company to partner with.